Aaronminer1/kestrel-booking/docs/runbook.md

     - Confirm Node 20+ is installed: `node -v`
     - Enable Corepack: `corepack enable`
     - Retry: `pnpm -v`

+- **`corepack enable` fails with EPERM on Windows**
+  - Symptom: `Internal Error: EPERM: operation not permitted, open 'C:\Program Files\nodejs\pnpx'` (or similar).
+  - Cause: Corepack attempts to create/update shims in a protected directory.
+  - Fix:
+    - If `pnpm -v` already works, you can skip `corepack enable` and proceed.
+    - Otherwise, run PowerShell as Administrator and retry `corepack enable`, or install pnpm by another supported method.

 - **Port 3000 already in use**
   - Symptom: server fails to start with an EADDRINUSE error.